 Serving size: Full recipe as one serving Best time: Morning before food, or at the first signs of a new breakout.

-Curcumin at this concentration provides a meaningful anti-inflammatory dose.
+Curcumin is a researched plant compound, but food-level intake should not be treated like medicine.
 Warm water facilitates faster absorption than cold.
 Honey adds trace antimicrobial properties and improves the flavour enough to make this easy to drink when your skin is already making you feel low.

 Carrot juice specifically addresses two of the most common acne-adjacent concerns: skin cell turnover and uneven tone.
 It is also the most frequently searched carrot-acne question in the GSC data, making it worth a dedicated recipe.